xiaoyuduan/Managing-data-with-MySQL-/MySQL exercise_ summarizing the data.md

 WHERE test_name ="Memory versus Pointing";
 ```

 ### Question 6: How would you query how much time it took to complete each test provided in the exam_answers table, in minutes?
 Title the column that represents this data "Duration."
 Note that the exam_answers table has over 2 million rows, so if you don't limit your output, it will take longer than usual to run this query.
-(HINT: use the TIMESTAMPDIFF function described at: http://www.w3resource.com/mysql/date-and-time-functions/date-and-time-functions.php.
-It might seem unkind of me to keep suggesting you look up and use new functions I haven't demonstrated for you, but I really want you to become confident that you know how to look up and use new functions when you need them!
-It will give you a very competitive edge in the business world.)
+(HINT: use the TIMESTAMPDIFF function described at: http://www.w3resource.com/mysql/date-and-time-functions/date-and-time-functions.php. )

 %%sql
 SELECT test_name, TIMESTAMPDIFF(MINUTE, start_time,end_time) AS duration